MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	  }
 	}

-The `func` keyword is used for fuctions and methods in Swift, it is followed by the method name and a parameter list in parantheses.
+The `func` keyword is used for functions and methods in Swift, it is followed by the method name and a parameter list in parentheses.
 This function takes no parameters since it only operates on the members of the struct.
 The `->` symbol is placed in front of the return type of Swift methods, this method returns a String.

 We can call this method the same way as we would on a class: